DavidKang-USDA/SWD-microbiome/README.md

 ## Acknowledgements
 Special thanks to Rebecca Schmidt for her efforts in “sample mailing coordination.”
 This research used resources provided by the SCINet project and/or the AI Center of Excellence of the USDA Agricultural Research Service, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D.

+## Funding
+Rishi Bhandari was supported by a postdoctoral fellowship funded by the USDA Agricultural Research Service's SCINet Program and AI Center of Excellence, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D, and administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the U.S. Department of Agriculture (USDA).
+ORISE is managed by ORAU under DOE contract number DESC0014664.
+All opinions expressed in this paper are the authors and do not necessarily reflect the policies and views of the USDA, DOE, or ORAU/ORISE.